Is investing safe and does it give a reliable long-term interest?

 Another way to visualize this is to take these best and worst average annual interests in history for each investment period.
 When you do that, you get the bar chart here below.

 Note that for 21-, 25-, 50- and 100-year investment periods, regardless of the month and year in which you started to invest, the average annual return was ALWAYS positive.
-Source: Data build upon Robert R. Shiller, Stock Market Data Used in “Irrational Exuberance” Princeton University Press, 2000, 2005, 2015, updated data, available from the Department of Economics at Yale university.
-Give for Good’s adaptations can be downloaded here.
+Source: data build upon Robert R. Shiller, Stock Market Data Used in “Irrational Exuberance” Princeton University Press, 2000, 2005, 2015, updated data, originally available from the Department of Economics at Yale university (here), also stored on our own website (here).
+Give For Good’s adaptations can also be downloaded from our website (here).

 Note that there has not been a single (!) investment period of 21 years or more since 1871 — out of 1794 periods that were analysed, each starting in a different month — during which the average real return per year on the stock market as a whole was less than 0.
 This also matches with the line graph for this investment period above – it never dips below 0.
 If you had huge bad luck and you started investing in the worst month, you still had a positive return every year of 0.4% on average.
 If you were lucky, and you started out in the best possible year, you achieved a return every year of 12.9% on average.